keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

 1. Finally, click on *Commit changes*.
 -->
 ## Step 4.
-Deploy carts v2 to production
+Trigger deployment of carts v2 to production

-1. Trigger the CI pipeline for the `carts` service to create a new artefact.
+1. Trigger the CI pipeline for the `carts` service to create a new artifact:
+  * Use a browser to open Jenkins with the url `jenkins.keptn.EXTERNAL-IP.xip.io` and login using the credentials set in the [Onboarding a Service](../onboard-carts-service) use case.
+  * In Jenkins go to **carts** > **master** > **Build Now** to trigger the build for the new artifact.

 1. When the artifact is pushed to the docker registry, the configuration of the service is automatically updated and the CD pipeline gets triggered.

-1. Watch keptn deploying the new artefact by following the pipelines in Jenkins.
+1. Watch keptn deploying the new artifact by following the pipelines in Jenkins.
   * Phase 1: Deploying, testing and evaluating the test in the `dev` stage:
       * **deploy**: The new artifact gets deployed to dev.
-      * **test**: Runs a basic health check and functional check in dev.
-      * **evaluate**: Does a test validation and sends a new artefact event for staging.
+      * **test_evaluate**: Runs a basic health check and functional check in dev.
+Furthermore, it does a test validation and sends a new artifact event for staging.
   * Phase 2: Deploying, testing and evaluating the test in the `staging` stage:
       * **deploy**: The new artifact gets deployed to staging using a blue/green deployment strategy.
-      * **test**: Runs a performance test in staging.
-      * **evaluate**: The pipeline **fails** because the quality gate is not passed.
-This automatically re-routes traffic to the previous color (blue or green).
+      * **test_evaluate**: Runs a performance test in staging.
+This pipline should return **unstable** because the quality gate is not passed.
+This automatically re-routes traffic to the previous colored blue or green version in staging.

+  Outcome of the step: This slow version v2 is **not** promoted to the production namespace because of the active quality gate in place.

 ## Step 5.
 Create carts v3 without slowdown
-In this step, you will change the version number of the carts service to see the effect of traffic routing between two different artefact versions.
+In this step, you will change the version number of the carts service to see the effect of traffic routing between two different artifact versions.

 1. In the directory of your `carts` repository:
     * open the file `version` and change `0.6.1` to `0.6.2`.